AJR07/Graph-Visualiser/README.md

 # draw-graph (WORK IN PROGRESS)
 Graph Drawing given some edges and connected or not (supposed to help for CP)

+## TODO
+- Add support for parsing different graph types
+- Support for representing one-directional edges
+- Actually let the user paste in the graph they want to visualize
+- Figure out what to do when graph is too big for screen:
+  - scale out OR
+  - ability pan around OR
+  - both

 ## Documentation

 ### Graph Types